Michigan Tech Magazine Spring 2014

 Edward O. Falberg '43 (Metallurgical Engineering) died September 10 in Traverse City.
 He was a captain in the US Army Corps of Engineers in World War II, earning a Bronze Star, and spent most of his career with Gulf & Western Industries, retiring in 1982 as president of the metals group.
 Along with his wife, Jeanne, he was an avid sailor and loved travel and flying.
-Falberg received the Board of Control Silver Medal and the Distinguished Alumni Award and served ten years on the Michigan Tech Fund Board of Directors.
+Falberg received the Board of Trustees Silver Medal and the Distinguished Alumni Award and served ten years on the Michigan Tech Fund Board of Directors.

 An endowed scholarship in memory of Kern Chandler Jackson '47 '52 (BS, MS, Geology) has been established in the Department of Geosciences at the University of Arkansas in recognition of his outstanding teaching career.
 Jackson passed away in 2008 after a thirty-year career on the faculty of the University of Arkansas.